seonhwakwon/Code-summary/README.md

 ## Skill learned

-In this project, I used Azure Devop, Django, Django rest Framework, Django-bootstrap5, Dajgo-crispy-forms, beautifulsoup4 and requests.<br>
+In this project, I used Azure Devop, Django, Django rest Framework, Django-bootstrap5, Dajngo-crispy-forms, beautifulsoup4 and requests.<br>
 I have learned a lot of skills through this project, but the most important thing that I have learned is that if I encounter obstacles,<br>
 I can solve the problem without giving up because I became confident.<br>